zheda-mai/zheda-mai.github.io/_pages/about.md

 	[Bioclip 2: Emergent properties from scaling hierarchical contrastive learning](https://arxiv.org/abs/2505.23883).
 We curate TreeOfLife-200M, with 214 million images of living organisms, the largest and most diverse biological organism image dataset to date.
 We train BIOCLIP 2 on TREEOFLIFE-200M and found several emergent properties.

- - <span style="color:#e67300">July 2025 — **ICML** 2025 Workshop Acceptance</span>

-	[An Empirical Exploration of Continual Unlearning for Image Generation](https://openreview.net/pdf?id=2FKAoAmYOj).
-We present the first systematic study of continual unlearning in text-to-image generation.

-- <span style="color:#e67300">June 2025 — New preprint about **Atomic Visual Ability** in **Vision Foundation Models**</span>

-	[AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models](https://arxiv.org/abs/2506.09082).
-We introduce AVA-BENCH, the first benchmark that explicitly disentangles 14 Atomic Visual Abilities (AVAs)—foundational skills like localization, depth estimation, and spatial understanding that collectively support complex visual reasoning tasks.
-By decoupling AVAs and matching train/test distributions within each, AVA-BENCH pinpoints exactly where a VFM excels or falters.

-- <span style="color:#e67300">May 2025 — Research intern at **Amazon Lab126** </span>

-	I will join Amazon Lab126 as a research intern working on multimodal models.

 - <span style="color:#e67300">Feb 2025 — **Three CVPR 2025 Main Conference & One Workshop** Acceptance</span>